d-hancock/roi-nerds-gmp-mono/notes.md

 - Splitting time with the dumb mockup implementation that will be refactored to incorporate the use of the refactored theme.
 - After a dumb version is up it will just be incremetally turned into the core of the platform
 - Dev work will start in js and will be refactored into typescript as part of the maturation process instead of initial development.

+## Roi Nerds Site

+I've got the quick and dirty copy and paste site set up.
+Instead of actually just manually typing in info I will spend some time on how I'd actually like to work with the data for this.
+I'm really not likely to win much in the way of business until I've got a few things on the portfolio.